michaelnicholls/ZPARAMS/README.md

 # ZPARAMS

-Has a table ZPARAMS which holds pareameters for a specific user, plus a description, and a value.
+Has a table ZPARAMS which holds parameters for a specific user, plus a description, and a value.

 There is a global class ZMN_GETSETPARAMS with two class methods:
-SETPARAM which sets a value for a paramter, with the option of overwriting a current value GETPARAM which returns the value of a parameter
+SETPARAM which sets a value for a paramter, with the option of overwriting a current value GETPARAM which returns the value of a parameter.

+For quickly setting up some random values for all the users, there is ZMN_INITPARAMS, and a small demo calculator ZCL_MN_DEMO.

 There is also an HTTP service ZMN_HTTP which in GET mode, returns a table of the current value of the parameters for a user, and in POST mode updates the values.